This project has been handed off and is expected to ship by April 2026.

 Interviewing museum staff to uncover failures in manual tracking

-We interviewed Anders, the operations manager, and staff members who oversee lending requests to observe their workflow and identify where the current system breaks down.
+We interviewed Anders, the operations manager, and the staff who oversee lending requests to observe their workflow and identify where the current system breaks down.
 These sessions exposed three critical gaps:

-Design Goal: Create a centralized tracking system that provides live visibility into artifact location throughout the lending lifecycle to preserve the museum's mission of making gaming history accessible to visitors.
+Design Goal: Create a centralized tracking system that monitors artifact location and borrowing status throughout the lending lifecycle to preserve the museum's mission of making gaming history accessible.

 First up, visualizing the full inventory request lifecycle